 These measures complement hard engineering and flood resilience measures carried out by other agencies and organisations.
 The combined impact of lots of small measures across the catchment could have a significant effect on flood risk.
 We’re keen that these measures don’t adversely affect the farm business and that they improve water quality and habitat.

-We’ve made huge progress in 2020 despite the challenges of working during the pandemic.
-Work has taken place at numerous farms and includes:
+We made huge progress in 2020 despite the challenges of working during the pandemic.
+Work took place at numerous farms and included:

-Some highlights are explored in more detail below.
+Some highlights are explored in more detail below, and work is continuing across the catchment in 2021.

 One key project completed in 2020 was the restoration of a floodplain on Blaze Beck.